isomerpages/pa-chingay/pages/Mural Design Competition.md

 of all ages to design a mural that captures the vibrant spirit of Chingay—our nation's largest street parade celebrating cultural harmony and community togetherness.
-The winning design will be transformed into stunning large-scale murals at a Singapore MRT station and VivoCity.
+The winning design will be transformed into stunning large-scale mural at a Singapore MRT station and VivoCity.
 <br>
 </p>
 <p>From <strong><u>1 July to 15 September 2025</u></strong>, this competition
-is open to all individuals and groups.</p>
+is open to all individuals and groups.
+Stand a chance to win prizes as
-<p>Prizes as below:
+below:
 <br>
 </p>
 <p><strong>1st prize</strong>: $3,000 in Vivocity eVouchers and your mural